 Is selling donated items by post from Chorley secure?

 Yes.
-GoldPaid uses Royal Mail Special Delivery Guaranteed, which is tracked and insured.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+GoldPaid uses Royal Mail Special Delivery Guaranteed, which is tracked and signed for.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 How is the value of a donated piece worked out?